quixio/quix-docs/docs/cli/cli-github-actions.md

 Sometimes you might want to invoke certain commands of the Quix CLI from GitHub Actions (or equivalent) as part of your CI/CD pipelines.
 For example, you might want to sync your Git repository to Quix after you merge a Pull Request from, say, your `develop` branch to your `main` branch.
 The alternative to doing this would be to enter the Quix Cloud pipeline view and manually sync.
 You might want to do a similar thing if you push directly to a branch, and want the Quix pipeline to be updated with the latest code changes.

-Using the Quix CLI, you can push and changes to your code, and sync the repo to Quix, by using the following command:
+Using the Quix CLI, you can push any changes to your code, and sync the repo to Quix, by using the following command:

 ```
 quix local deploy --push --sync
 ```

-But sometimes, developer may make code changes to a branch directly, without using the Quix CLI.
+But sometimes, a developer may make code changes to a branch directly, without using the Quix CLI.
 In this case you could create a GitHub Action to make sure your repo is always synched to Quix.

 The basic procedure to use the Quix CLI in a GitHub Action is:

 1. Install the Quix CLI using the [Curl command](https://github.com/quixio/quix-cli?tab=readme-ov-file#installation-of-quix-cli){target=_blank}.
 2. Authenticate the CLI with Quix Cloud using the command `quix login <pat>`, where `<pat>` is the [personal access token](../develop/authentication/personal-access-token.md) for the environment.
+3. Run your CLI command.

-3. Run the command to synchronize the repository with Quix using the command `quix env sync <workspace-id>`.
+In this case you'll run the command to synchronize the repository with Quix using the command `quix env sync <workspace-id>`.
 You can obtain the Workspace ID from your environment settings.

+!!! tip

     Note that both the PAT and the Workspace ID can be conveniently stored in GitHub secrets, for secure access by the script.

 An example GitHub Action workflow is: